aurrelhebert/exoplanet-analysis/talks/WarpScriptSurvivalKit/README.md

 // Store it in a variable called hello
 'hello' STORE

-// Then push back hello vairable on the stack
+// Then push back hello variable on the stack
 $hello

 // and again